Why is this medication prescribed?

 How should this medicine be used?

-Nivolumab comes as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-When nivolumab is given alone to treat melanoma, lung cancer, advanced RCC, Hodgkin lymphoma, head and neck cancer, urothelial cancer, or colorectal cancer, it is usually given once every 2 weeks for as long as your doctor recommends that you receive treatment.
-When nivolumab is given with ipilimumab to treat melanoma, it is usually given once every 3 weeks for 4 doses, and then once every 2 weeks for as long as your doctor recommends that you receive treatment.
+Nivolumab comes as a liquid to be injected into a vein over 30 minutes by a doctor or nurse in a hospital or medical facility.
+When nivolumab is given alone to treat melanoma, lung cancer, advanced RCC, Hodgkin lymphoma, head and neck cancer, urothelial cancer, or hepatocellular carcinoma, , it is usually given once every 2 or 4 weeks depending on your dosage for as long as your doctor recommends that you receive treatment.
+When nivolumab is given alone to treat colorectal cancer, it is usually given once every 2 weeks for as long as your doctor recommends that you receive treatment.
+When nivolumab is given with ipilimumab to treat melanoma, it is usually given once every 3 weeks for 4 doses, and then once every 2or 4 weeks depending on your dosage for as long as your doctor recommends that you receive treatment.

 Nivolumab may cause serious or life-threatening reactions during an infusion.
 A doctor or nurse will watch you closely while you are receiving the infusion and shortly after the infusion to be sure you are not having a serious reaction to the medication.
 Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion: chills or shaking, itching, rash, flushing, difficulty breathing, dizziness, fever, and feeling faint.

-Your doctor may slow down your infusion, delay, or stop your treatment with nivolumab injection, or treat you with additional medications depending on your response to the medication and any side effects that you experience.
+Your doctor may slow down your infusion, delay it, or stop your treatment with nivolumab injection, or treat you with additional medications depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with nivolumab injection.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.